-This is a discussion on Poker Going Back to What it was Before Black Friday? within the online poker forums, in the Poker News section; I listened to a very interesting interview on WJR 760 AM Detroit News Talk Radio this afternoon.
+This is a discussion on Poker Going Back to What it was Before Black Friday? within the online poker forums, in the Poker News and Events section; I listened to a very interesting interview on WJR 760 AM Detroit News Talk Radio this afternoon.
 There was a politician on talking about the

 Poker Going Back to What it was Before Black Friday?